 An automotive manufacturer utilized aluminum die casting to produce transmission housings using the A380 alloy.
 The shift resulted in a 25% reduction in weight and improved production efficiency, cutting manufacturing cycle times by 20%.

-A leading electronics brand employed aluminum die casting to produce laptop and smartphone casings, significantly improving heat dissipation and structural reliability.
+A leading electronics brand utilized aluminum die casting to manufacture laptop and smartphone casings, thereby significantly enhancing heat dissipation and structural reliability.
 This transition enhanced product durability, eliminated secondary machining, and reduced overall production costs by approximately 30%.

 Selecting the correct aluminum alloy is essential.
-Alloys such as ADC12 and A356 offer excellent castability and structural properties, ensuring component quality and production efficiency.
+Alloys such as ADC12 and A356 offer excellent castability and structural properties, ensuring the production of high-quality components and increased production efficiency.

 Optimal mold design, including uniform wall thickness, efficient gating systems, and effective venting, significantly improves casting quality and reduces defects such as porosity or shrinkage.
 Proper design reduces cycle time, enhances productivity, and cuts manufacturing costs.